 We have a variety of student accommodation based on each campus.
 Please be aware that the accommodation is very popular and is therefore booked very quickly.
 As we cannot guarantee the availability of our rooms, we advise you look at the different options available.
 These are:

 - University student accommodation - We have a variety of student accommodation based on each campus, and also off-campus.
 University student accommodation are flats, studios or houses with either en-suite or shared bathrooms.
-You can find an overview of the type of university student accommodation and prices in the University accommodation comparison table.
+You can find an overview of the type of university student accommodation and prices on our accommodation webpages.

 - Privately rented accommodation – This is accommodation that you rent from a private landlord.
 There are a lot of options available from shared houses with other students to one-person flats.
 You can get more information about this here.